Tesla unveils its Cybertruck, with a price starting at $39,900

 The design, as you can see, is anything but traditional.
 Tesla's design language is evident throughout and while it might not appeal to mainstream truck buyers, the Tesla crowd and those looking to haul things while reducing their carbon footprint will probably be happy to drive something that signals to the world they that care about the Earth -- and might be from the future, or at least a movie set in the future.

-The starting price for this electric truck is going to be $39,900, and Tesla is taking pre-orders now.
+The starting price for this electric truck is going to be $39,900, and Tesla is taking pre-orders now with just $100 down.
 The sub-$40k model comes with RWD, a single motor and has the EPA-estimated 250+ miles of range, while a dual-motor AWD option ups the range to 300+ for an extra $10,000, and adding yet another $10k gets you a tri-motor AWD Cybertruck with the max towing capacity and range for just under $70,000.
 Self-driving features, of course, are a $7,000 option.

 Production is scheduled to begin in "late 2021," with the tri-motor option likely waiting until 2022.